Karl Urban

 Karl Urban in Star Trek

-Dr. Leonard McCoy, as portrayed by Karl Urban, became much more interesting and colorful compared to DeForest Kelley's character in the older version.
-Rumor has it that it was Urban who "fought" for the character who had been pushed to the background, and as a result, the script featured numerous new witty lines for the doctor.
+Karl Urban's Dr. Leonard McCoy became much more interesting and colorful than DeForest Kelley's character in the original series.
+Rumor has it that Urban fought for the character who'd been pushed to the background, resulting in numerous new witty lines for the doctor.

 Karl Urban Breaks Down His Most Iconic Characters | GQ

-A separate entry in the actor's filmography is the "man in the helmet" from the 2012 remake of the 1995 action film "Dredd."
-Interestingly, the audience's love for Urban's character, who never removed his armor (unlike Sylvester Stallone, who still showed his face), was astonishing.
-Fans inundated the creators with questions about a sequel to the law enforcer's story, of course, with Karl Urban reprising his leading role.
+Another standout entry in the actor's filmography is his role as the "man in the helmet" from the 2012 remake of the 1995 action film "Dredd."
+What's remarkable is how audiences fell in love with Urban's character, who never removed his armor (unlike Sylvester Stallone, who still showed his face).
+Fans bombarded the creators with questions about a sequel to the law enforcer's story, naturally hoping Karl Urban would reprise his leading role.

 Karl Urban as Judge Dredd